Caetanods/ratematrix/README.md

 ## Install RCran (released) version

-Package is now available on RCran!
-To install you can just type: `install.packages("ratematrix")`
+To install the current released version use: `install.packages("ratematrix")`

 Page for the package on RCran: https://cran.r-project.org/package=ratematrix